omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 - [Tesuji Plasma Blockchain Design](https://github.com/omisego/elixir-omg/blob/master/docs/tesuji_blockchain_design.md)
 - [Solidity contract documentation](https://github.com/omisego/plasma-contracts/blob/master/plasma_framework/docs/PlasmaFramework.md)

+# PlasmaFramework
+The PlasmaFramework contract can be seen as the top-level contract that contains many of the other components described below:
+- BlockController
+- ExitGameController
+- ExitGameRegistry
+- VaultRegistry

+It provides access to the various components in the system.
+For example, to get the Payment ExitGame you should call `PlasmaFramework.exitGames(PaymentType)`.

+The PlasmaFramework also provides the means for the `maintainer` to upgrade the components in the system.
+This has important security considerations and the PlasmaFramework will emit events whenever a component is added.
+Watcher must monitor these events and inform users.
+See later for details.

 # Block submission
 Only the operator can submit blocks.
 The data submitted is the root of the merkle tree containing all the transactions in the block.
 To submit a block, call
 ```